OpenEvalProject/evals/manuscripts/elife-85562/v1/manuscript.md

 Since the number and the state of differentiation of Leydig cells are rather similar in FT and CSF tissues, it can be concluded that the freezing/thawing procedures are not harmful to these cells.

-## The expression of several actors of steroidogenesis is affected in organotypic cultures
+### The expression of several actors of steroidogenesis is affected in organotypic cultures

 As the differentiation of Leydig cells is not fully completed in organotypic cultures, we next wanted to know if actors of the steroidogenic pathway show deregulated expression in vitro in comparison to physiological conditions, and thus which steps of the steroid hormone biosynthesis pathway may be impaired.
 The transcript levels of several genes involved in steroidogenesis were measured by RT-qPCR to highlight a potential deregulation of their expression in cultured tissues (Figure 2A–D, F H–I).
 The protein levels of two steroidogenic enzymes, 3β-HSD, and CYP17A1, were also quantified by western blot (Figure 2E and G).

 ![Figure 2.](https://cdn.elifesciences.org/articles/85562/elife-85562-fig2-v1.jpg)

 **Figure 2.:** (A–I) Relative mRNA levels of Lhcgr, Star, Cyp11a1, Hsd3b1, Cyp17a1, Hsd17b3, and Hsd17b2 (normalized to Gapdh and Actb or to Hsd3b1) and relative protein levels of 3β-hydroxysteroid dehydrogenase (3β-HSD) (normalized to ACTB) and CYP17A1 (normalized to 3β-HSD) during mouse postnatal development (6 dpp, 22 dpp, and 36 dpp) and in in vitro cultured fresh testicular tissues (FT) or controlled slow freezing (CSF) tissues (D16 and D30).
 (J) Representative images of CYP17A1 expression during mouse postnatal development (22 dpp and 36 dpp) and in in vitro cultured tissues (D16 and D30).
 A representative image of a negative control, carried out by omitting the primary antibody, is also shown.
 Testicular tissue sections were counterstained with Hoechst (blue).
 Dotted lines delineate seminiferous tubules.
 Scale: 15 µm.
 Data are presented as means ± SEM with n=4 biological replicates for each group.
-A value of *p<0.05 and **p<0.01 were considered statistically significant.Figure 2—source data 1.Figure 2.
+A value of *p<0.05 and **p<0.01 were considered statistically significant.

 Controlled slow freezing had no impact on the mRNA levels of all the genes examined at 6 dpp, i.e., before culture (Figure 2A–I).
 At D16, the mRNA levels of Star, Cyp17a1, and Hsd17b3 were decreased in FT and CSF testicular tissues compared to 22 dpp testes (Figure 2B, F and H).
 Cyp11a1 transcript levels were also lower in FT tissues at D16 than at 22 dpp (Figure 2C).
 In contrast, Lhcgr, Hsd3b1, and Hsd17b2 transcript levels remained unchanged at this time point (Figure 2A, D, I).
 3β-HSD and CYP17A1 protein levels were not different between D16 and 22 dpp (Figure 2E and G).